noseglasses/Leidokos-CMake/README.md

 mkdir build
 cd build

+# Plug in the keyboard while holding the PROG-key

 # Configure the build system
 #
 cmake ${TARGET_DIR}/hardware/keyboardio/avr/libraries/Leidokos-CMake

-# Run the build
+# Run the build and upload the sketch
 #
-make
+make upload
 ```

 # Usage